epam/road-ios-framework/Documents/Configuration/Cocoapods.md

-Advanced Spark Integration
+Advanced ROAD Integration
 ========================
-_Spark Attribites_ are using code generation to provide attributes functionality.
+_ROAD Attribites_ are using code generation to provide attributes functionality.
 Such approach require running of additional tooling each time when you compile binary to generated necessary code augmentation.
-SparkConfigrator.rb automatically downloads all required tools and adds custom build-phase step into your project to handle attributes routine.
+ROADConfigrator.rb automatically downloads all required tools and adds custom build-phase step into your project to handle attributes routine.

 With a basic configuration cocoapods generates workspace with the same name as the only project stored in a folder with Podfile.
 All dependencies will be integrated into the first target of the project.
 In case if you already using workspace or have multiple projects in the same folder additional configuration of podfile will be required.
 Following commands available for handling such cases: